nnellans/terraform-guide/README.md

 ### Object Variables

-This is the *structural* version of a Map variable, and requires that you define a schema for its values using curly brackets `{ }`
+This is the *structural* version of a Map variable, and requires that you define a schema for its key/value pairs using curly brackets `{ }`

 Defining an Object variable:
 - `type = object( {schema} )`